Healthdirect Free Australian health advice you can count on.

 • hallucinations (seeing or hearing things that don't exist)

-Death usually occurs weeks to months after the start of symptoms.
+CJD progresses to dementia and inability to move or speak.
+Death usually occurs within 4 to 6 months after the start of symptoms.

-People with vCJD tend to be younger and have a slower rate of deterioration.
-They tend to have more changes in personality than patients with CJD.
+People with vCJD tend to be younger and have a slower rate of deterioration than other forms of the condition.
+It usually begins with symptoms such as depression, anxiety and delusions.

 When should I see my doctor?

 The risk of getting CJD is very low in Australia.
 You should see your doctor if you have lost a family member to CJD.
-If you have a family member with CJD it means that you are at increased risk of developing CJD.
+You may be at increased risk of developing CJD.

 How is Creutzfeldt-Jakob disease diagnosed?

-CJD is diagnosed only by doing special tests on brain tissue.
+CJD can be confirmed only by doing special tests on brain tissue.
 Often these tests are done during an autopsy, after the affected person has died.

 How is Creutzfeldt-Jakob disease treated?

-There is no treatment or cure for CJD.
-However, research for a cure is continuing.
+There is no cure for CJD.
+Research for a cure is continuing.

 Complications of Creutzfeldt-Jakob disease